MauroDataMapper/docs/docs/download/configure.md

 #### Database
 At start-up */var/lib/postgresql/data* will be checked for any existing Postgres database files.
-If none are found, the database will be initialised creating an empty database.
+If none are found, the database will be initialised by creating an empty database.
 Once the database has been established, the contents of */opt/init/postgres* will be processed.

 The file structure now looks like: